n0raban/PHPAxieSchool/README.md

 > Note: First day will not show the SLP !!! (it needs 2 days to be calculated)

+Check the logs floder

 ## Is it safe to use ?

 Yes, it is safe.
-According to Axie Terms Of Use at time of writing (https://axieinfinity.com/terms/), article 2.5 :
+According to Axie Terms Of Use (at time of writing) (https://axieinfinity.com/terms/), article 2.5 :

 ```sh
 (5) you will not access the Site, the App and the Smart Contracts through automated and non-human means, whether through a bot, script or otherwise.
 Except as expressly mentioned herein;